tractable-probabilistic-modeling/tpm2025/index.md

 </div>

 <h2>Workshop Program</h2>
-The workshop will happen in person at the Universitat Pompeu Fabra, Barcelona, Spain on July 19th, 2024.
+The workshop will happen in person in Rio de Janeiro, Brazil on July 25th, 2025.
 See <a href="{{site.baseurl}}/program">program</a> for details!

 <h2>Accepted Papers</h2>
-The list of <a href="{{site.baseurl}}/papers">accepted papers</a> is online!
+TBD

 <h2>Call for Papers</h2>